 - Our format includes one evening session in advance of the two field days.
 This first 3-hour session provides a chance for everyone to meet one another as well as an overview of the course including equipment selection and review, discussion of the specific location, hazard awareness, menu planning and food prep and logistics planning.

-After camp is established on Day-1 there is usually time to head out and work on some skiing technique and get some turns in!
+After camp is established on Day-1 there is usually time to head out and work on some avalanche skills, navigation technique and go for a short tour.
+For participants who are on skis, this is a good time to get some turns in!

-Day-2 will provide an opportunity to go for a 3-4 hour tour and work on more skiing technique, route finding, avalanche skills and generally gain more backcountry experience under the guidance of your Instructor.
+Day-2 will provide an opportunity to go for a 3-4 hour tour and work on more winter travel technique, route finding, avalanche skills and generally gain more backcountry experience under the guidance of your Instructor.

 Participants should plan on returning to the trailhead at approximately 3 or 4 pm at the end of Day-2